What are the legal definitions of harassment, stalking, and aggravated stalking in Nevada?

 Extended orders can only be granted after the abuser has been given notice of the court hearing and a hearing takes place in which you and the abuser each have an opportunity to present evidence and tell your different sides of the story.* You may want to have a lawyer represent you at this hearing, especially if you think the abuser will have one.
 For free and paid legal services, go to our NV Finding a Lawyer page.
 An extended order lasts for up to one year.****

 How can an order for protection against stalking and harassment help me?

 A temporary or extended order can:

-- Direct the abuser to stay away from your home, school, business, or place of employment and any other location specifically named by the court;
+- Tell the abuser to stay away from your home, school, business, or place of employment and any other location specifically named by the court;

-- Include other restrictions on the abuser that the court considers necessary to protect you or any other person specifically named by the court, including members of your family or household.*
+- Include other restrictions on the abuser that the court considers necessary to protect you or to protect any other person specifically named by the court, including members of your family or household.*

-Note: If an abuser is charged with the crime of sexual assault against you, you might get a protection order from the criminal court judge with the restrictions listed above.
-The judge could issue this order if the abuser (defendant) is released from jail before trial or once s/he is found guilty of the crime.** If the abuser is brought to trial, the prosecutor should inform you of the outcome of the case.*** If the court orders any restrictions on the abuser, the court clerk is supposed to provide you and any other people named in the order with a certified copy of the order.****
+Note: If an abuser is charged with the crime of harassment, stalking, or aggravated stalking against you, you might get a protection order from the criminal court judge with the restrictions listed above.
+The judge could issue this order if the abuser (defendant) is released from jail before trial or once s/he is found guilty of the crime.** If the abuser is brought to trial, the prosecutor should inform you of the outcome of the case.
+If the court orders any restrictions on the abuser, the court clerk is supposed to provide you and any other people named in the order with a certified copy of the order.***